stubailo/sashko-dev/content/blog/resumes/index.md

 _Photo by [Green Chameleon](https://unsplash.com/@craftedbygc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on Unsplash_

 In my 5 years of being a hiring manager, I've reviewed thousands of resumes ranging from senior engineers to new college/bootcamp graduates.
-Many great candidates don't present their experience in the best way.
+In that time, I've notived that many great candidates don't present their experience in the most impactful way.
 In this post I'll go over what I look for in a technical resume, and what makes resumes more or less effective.

 The main advice comes down to this: **show, don't tell**.
 Prove that you have the skills for the job by showing what you've done.